josephshobin/wrangler/README.md

   wrangler will get the latest version number to use from artifactory.
 * `gh-merge` For the specified github repo merges the specified branch into master doing a fast forward merge and then deletes the branch.
+* `create-teamcity-project` Creates teamcity project for the repo with the given template

 Modify bin/config.sh to set the path to the jar and wrangler.conf.
 Wrangler.conf has all the configuration.
 Alternatively that configuration can be passed on the command line.